xan105/Achievement-Watcher/README.md

   <br />
   Both options are mainly there to mitigate false positive.

+- tick<br />
+  default to 600 (ms)
+  Ignore file modification within specified timeframe to prevent spam of notification when a game triggers multiple file write at the same time.
+  Set it to 0 to disable this feature.

 - appID<br />
-  if not set, default to "Microsoft.XboxApp_8wekyb3d8bbwe!Microsoft.XboxApp"<br />
+  if not set, default to "Microsoft.XboxGamingOverlay_8wekyb3d8bbwe!App" if available <br />
+  otherwise to "Microsoft.XboxApp_8wekyb3d8bbwe!Microsoft.XboxApp"<br />
   Notification appID ([Application User Model ID](https://docs.microsoft.com/fr-fr/windows/desktop/shell/appids)).<br />
   Example: